cambridge-cares/TheWorldAvatar/Agents/ForecastingAgent/README.md

 ### **Stack Deployment**

 If you want to spin up this agent as part of a stack, do the following:
-1) Build the (production) image using the commands provided above (do not spin up the image)
+1) Build the production image using the commands provided above (do not spin up the image)
-2) Copy the `forecasting-agent.json` file from the [stack-manager-input-config] folder into the `inputs/config` folder of the stack manager, adjusting the absolute path of the bind mount as required.
+2) Copy the `forecasting-agent.json` file from the [stack-manager-input-config] folder into the `inputs/config` folder of the stack manager
-3) Start the stack manager as usual (i.e. `bash ./stack.sh start <STACK_NAME>`).
+3) Start the stack manager as usual (i.e. `bash ./stack.sh start <STACK_NAME>` from the stack-manager repo).
 This should start the container.
 Please use a bash terminal to avoid potential issues with inconsistent path separators.
 4) The agent shall become available at `http://<HOST>:<PORT>/forecastingAgent/`

 ### **Stack Troubleshooting**